Kode-n-Rolla/Kode-n-Rolla/README.md

 - :thumbsup: Looking for a job in Penetration Testing:keyboard:

+- 🔭 Currently working on my <a href='https://github.com/Kode-n-Rolla/pentesting_time'> Pentest </a> Repository

 - :computer: Exploring Technical Content Writing

 - 	&#128681; Participate in CTF